secvisogram/csaf-cms-backend/documents/architecture-decisions.md

   CSAF documents  in the workflow states `Draft`, `Review` and `Approved`
 - may create new CSAF documents
-- may change the status of own CSAF documents from `Draft` to `Review`
+- may change the status of own (created by the user) CSAF documents from `Draft` to `Review`
-- may change the workflow state of own CSAF documents from `Approved` to `RfPublication
+- may change the workflow state of own (created by the user) CSAF documents from `Approved` to `RfPublication`
-- may change the workflow state of own CSAF documents from `Published` to `Draft` by creating a new version of the CSAF document
+- may change the workflow state of own (created by the user) CSAF documents from `Published` to `Draft` by creating a new version of the CSAF document
 - may view the status of own CSAF documents

 ##### Role: Editor